derat/nup/cmd/nup/README.md

         Path to file containing one relative path per line for songs to force updating -test-gain-info string
-        Hardcoded gain info as "track:album:amp" (for testing)
+        Hardcoded gain info as "track:album:amp" (for testing) -use-filenames
+        Identify songs by filename rather than audio data hash (useful when modifying files)
 ```

 ### Merging songs